 I'm orginally from western Massachusetts, but moved to Raleigh, NC in 1973.
 In 2006, I moved to Wilkes County, NC to enjoy the quiet mountain life.
 I moved back to the Raleigh area in 2013 to be near our kids.

-I now live on 13 acres in Hertford, Carolina.
+I now live on 13 acres in Hertford, North Carolina.
 The antenna farm includes a 8 element log periodic for 14 to 30 mhz, wires for the lower bands, five element yagi for six, 22 element yagi for 432 and 10 element yagi for two meters.

 My current station consists of a Flex 6600, Sunsdr 2 DX, Icom 7300, Kenwood TS2000, Elecraft KX3, Tentec Jupiter, and transverters for 432 and 144 mhz.
 I also have an OMPower OM2000A+ amplifier to help in the pileups.
 I also use an SDRplay as a panadapter with my Icom 7300.